-Each summer, before classes begin, all kindergarten students are given the Kindergarten Individual Screening Test (KIST).
-The purpose of the test is to assess the students' knowledge.
-The results assist the classroom teacher in planning lessons and activities for your child's individual needs.
+Prior to the start of the school year, Kindergarten students may be given the Kindergarten Individual Screening Test (KIST).
+The purpose of the test is to assess the student's knowledge.
+The results assist the classroom teachers in planning lessons and activities for your child's individual needs.
+Sites also utilize the results to balance classroom rosters.